openbmc/docs/development/sdk-hello-world.md

   arm-openbmc-linux-gnueabi-strip phosphor-bmc-state-manager
   ```

-  2. Create the directory in your QEMU session
+  2. Create a safe file system for your application

-  for you to copy your binary too
+  Now is time to load your Hello World application in to QEMU virtual hardware.

-  OpenBMC overrides the PATH variable to always look in /usr/local/bin/ first so
+  The OpenBMC overrides the PATH variable to always look in /usr/local/bin/
-  that's where we put patches for testing.
-From your QEMU session:
+  first so you could simply scp your application in to /usr/local/bin, run it
+  and be done.
+That works fine for command line tests, but when you start
+  launching your applications via systemd services you will hit problems since
+  application paths are hardcoded in the service files.
+Let's start our journey
+  doing what the professionals do and create an overlay file system.
+Overlays
+  will save you time and grief.
+No more renaming and recovering original files,
+  no more forgetting which files you messed with during debug, and of course, no
+  more bricking the system.
+Log in to the QEMU instance and run these commands.
   ```
+  mkdir -p /tmp/persist/usr
-  mkdir -p /usr/local/bin
+  mkdir -p /tmp/persist/work/usr
+  mount -t overlay -o lowerdir=/usr,upperdir=/tmp/persist/usr,workdir=/tmp/persist/work/usr overlay /usr
   ```

   3. scp this binary onto your QEMU instance